Bong0202/teacher_friendship_network/README.md

 #   Summary:

-  The dataset used in this project was from Cohesion and Centrailty, which is teacher friendship network.
+  The dataset used in this project is teacher friendship network.
 I think I can advance the skills by utilizing this dataset.
 I utilized the skills combined from that assignment, along with advancing the dataset with the markdown and the knowledge that I learnt from community assignment.
 I think after having chance to take part in doing these assignments, I really enjoy the combination of plot visualizations with markdown, it is perfect for R!!
   The steps that I approach this assignments are:

   1. Load package and dataset, then convert into data and graph object